narenandu/narenvadapalli_dot_com/contents/blog/generating-token-for-github-runner-registration/index.md

 ---
-title: Token generation for Registering Self Hosted Github Runner
+title: Token generation for Registering Self Hosted Github Runner via REST API
 date: 2023-03-21
 template: blog
 image: ./image.jpg
 banner: ./banner.jpg
 description: Explains how to generate a token using github API to be used in turn with Github self hosted runner registration
 ---

+## Motivation

+w.r.t https://www.narenvadapalli.com/blog/self-hosted-github-runner-registration-process/, while registering a windows host as github self hosted runner, you need to generate a Token for registration.

+This blog will take you through the process of generating the token, using Github REST API

 ## Github Personal Access token (Classic) Generation